Debajyati/Efficienvim/README.md

       It has a beautiful **dashboard** which opens at startup.

 ## 🛠️ Installation
-Efficienvim supports on MacOS, Linux & WSL
+Efficienvim is supported better on MacOS, Linux & WSL.
 If you use Windows then installing in WSL is Recommended.

 ### Linux/Mac OS/WSL (Unix)